 - To be eligible for SCT, a patient must be liable to be detained under Section 3 or subject to certain specified provisions under Part III Mental Health Act (ie a hospital order, a hospital direction or a transfer direction without restrictions).

-- A CTO cannot be made unless the RC is of the opinion that the 'relevant criteria' are met and an AMHP states in writing their agreement with this opinion and that it is appropriate to make a CTO.
+- SCT cannot be made unless the RC is of the opinion that the 'relevant criteria' are met and an AMHP states in writing their agreement with this opinion and that it is appropriate to make an SCT.

 - The Mental Health Act 2007 states that SCT should be considered when: